is adoption a traumatic experience?

 One of the biggest misconceptions in conversations about trauma is the idea that everyone responds to traumatic experiences in the same way.
 But trauma and traumatic stress are not interchangeable terms.

 Trauma refers to the event or experience itself, while traumatic stress refers to the emotional, psychological, relational, and physiological responses that can develop afterward.
-Not everyone who experiences trauma will go on to experience long-term traumatic stress, and the severity of someone’s response is influenced by many different factors.
+Not everyone who experiences trauma will go on to experience long-term traumatic stress.

 how this applies to adoption